thp/urlwatch/README.md

 The dependencies can be installed with (add `--user` to install to `$HOME`):

-`python3 -m pip install pyyaml minidb requests keyring`
+`python3 -m pip install pyyaml minidb requests keyring appdirs`

 For optional pushover support the chump package is required: